pymc-devs/pymc/sphinxdocs/tutorial.rst

            2.64919368,  2.64919368,  2.64919368,  2.64919368,  2.64919368,
            2.64919368,  2.64919368,  2.64919368,  2.64919368,  2.64919368])

-To compute its value, :math:`r` calls the funtion we used to create it, passing in the values of its parents.
+To compute its value, :math:`rate` calls the function we used to create it, passing in the values of its parents.

 ``Stochastic`` objects can evaluate their probability mass or density functions at their current values given the values of their parents.
 The logarithm of a stochastic object's probability mass or density can be accessed via the ``logp`` attribute.
 For vector-valued variables like :math:`disasters`, the ``logp`` attribute returns the sum of the logarithms of the joint probability or density of all elements of the value.
 Try examining :math:`switchpoint`'s and :math:`disasters`'s log-probabilities and :math:`early_mean`'s and :math:`late_mean`'s log-densities::